jmenges/MAX78000-HD44780/README.md

   + Printing text.
   + Printing numbers (using a substraction algorithm that is overall faster than divisions).
   _Read the bottom of "HD44780.h" to see all functions available._
-+ My custom I/O macros are required and are included.
 + The display sizes that are supported are:

 | | | | |